 Physical Appearance: A Closer Look at the News Teleprompter

-In most studio setups, a news teleprompter sits just in front of the camera lens.
-At a glance, it looks like a rectangular contraption with a hood or shroud covering the top and sides.
-Inside this hood, you’ll find the monitor angled upward and the beamsplitter glass angled diagonally.
+In most studio setups, a news teleprompter sits directly in front of the camera lens.
+From the outside, it resembles a rectangular hood or shroud that frames the front of the camera.
+Inside, the monitor angles upward while the beamsplitter glass sits diagonally, reflecting the script into the presenter’s line of sight.

 On-Air Execution: The Process for News Anchors